xiaoharper/aml-components/component-pipeline-overview.md

 ### What's the benefit of component?

-Currently Auzre Machine Learning offers Python SDK to build ML pipeline, and the basic building block of pipeline is PipelineStep.
+Currently Azure Machine Learning offers PipelineStep as the basic building block of machine learning pipeline.
 PipelineStep is one-off wrap of code that cannot be reused across different pipelines.
 Compare to PipelineStep, component adds following benefits:

 -  **Reusable:** Component can be easily reused across different ML pipelines, different ML workspaces, even different organizations.
-- **Reproducible:** By capturing all information in component spec, AML Component can be easily reproduced in different environment.
+- **Reproducible:** By capturing all information in component specification, AML Component can be easily reproduced in different environment.
 -  **Easy development & debug:** Rich SDK and CLI features to make development and debug component much easier.
 See [component development overview](./component-development-overview.md) to learn more.
-- **Easy management:**  Rich features both in CLI and UI to manage your organization's components
+- **Easy management:**  Rich features both in CLI and UI to manage your components.
-- **Componentizable:** It hides the complicated logic, only exposes simple interface.
-So component consumer don't need to worry about implement details.
+- **Componentizable:** This is the native benefit of component.
+It hides the complicated logic, and only exposes simple interface.
+So component consumer don't need to worry about implement.
 They can easily use components build by others.
-In the meanwhile the ground truth (component spec) of a component is visible, making secondary development easy.
+In the meanwhile the ground truth (component specification) of a component is visible, making secondary development easy.

 [video-show-component-value-prop]() (to-do)